mapa17/breakfastclub/docs/README.md

 and several individual and group tables used for studying.
 The simulation is discrete and has several random processes that can be seeded (i.e. controlled).

 Agents behavior is controlled by its internal logic (explained under [Agent Logic](#agent-logic)) and is derived from the underlying psychological model ([Big Five personality - OCEAN](https://en.wikipedia.org/wiki/Big_Five_personality_traits)) that is used to describe the agents personality.
+An overview is given in section [Personality Traits](#personality-traits).

 Agents can perform one of the following actions (more details under [Actions](#actions))